-- The conversation advanced from the previous year's joint meeting; - At the invitation of the IEC, J. Langille has volunteered to sit on the IEC as a Board representative; - The annual joint meeting with IEC is valuable to the Board; - In order to progress further along the conversation with IEC, the Board will be encouraged to prepare a few months ahead of the next scheduled joint meeting.
+- The conversation advanced from the previous year's joint meeting; - At the invitation of the IEC, J. Langille has volunteered to sit on the IEC as a Board representative; - The annual joint meeting with IEC is valuable to the Board; - To further advance the ongoing collaboration and initiatives underway between the NIC and the IEC, the IEC Board and NIC Board liaison will be encouraged to prepare a few months ahead of the next scheduled joint meeting.